tol-is/scramble/README.md

 A scramble text UI component for react.

 The animation maintains an internal ticking clock, that runs up to 60 times per second, or once per animation frame.
-The animation starts from the beginning of the input text, and scrambles until the end of the input, given a set of control parameters that allow you to control how many characters are added and over how many ticks, and how many times each character is randomized.
+The animation starts from the beginning of the  text, and scrambles until the end of the input, given a set of parameters that allow you to control how many characters are added and over how many ticks, and how many times each character is randomized.

 Live demo at [https://scramble.vercel.app/](https://scramble.vercel.app/)